ska-sa/katcbfsim/doc/about.rst

   simulated beam.
 This is also a string that can be parsed by :class:`katpoint.Target`.
 This can be changed over time.

+- A gain (scaling factor between flux densities and counts).
+Generated values in Jansky are converted to output values by scaling by this gain.
+It is expressed as a scale factor per Hz of channel bandwidth per second of integration time.

 The product information is:

 - A name, which is used in katcp requests and sensor names.